clock Average Read Time: 5 Mins

 • Testosterone replacement will give a woman masculine characteristics.

-• Testosterone replacement grows disproportionately large muscles.
-Women who take huge doses of testosterone and train to increase muscle mass can transform their bodies; but this will not occur in normal replacement doses used for combatting symptoms of the menopause transition.
+Women who take large doses of testosterone and train to increase muscle mass can transform their bodies, but this does not occur with normal replacement doses used for combatting symptoms of the menopause transition.

 • Testosterone replacement makes people aggressive.